snunzi/NPDN_HTS_2024/docs/source/introgalaxy.rst

     .. image:: _static/selectworkflow2.png

     3. Click on the Browse datasets icon on the right of each input box.
-For Read1 input select the ``Raw Read 1`` file, and for Read2 input choose ``Raw Read 2``.
+For Reads input select the read file you just downloaded.

     4. Select Run Workflow.